rajputdi/rajputdi/README.md

 Hi, I'm Divyesh Singh Rajput, with expertise in designing fault-tolerant data pipelines, optimizing cloud costs, and creating real-time analytics solutions.
 I've reduced ETL runtimes by over 90%, saving $40,000 in infrastructure costs, and built scalable dashboards enabling actionable insights for cross-functional teams.
 With hands-on experience in tools like Databricks, Snowflake, and Tableau, I bring a passion for transforming complex datasets into meaningful business outcomes, ensuring efficiency and impact.

 Currently, I am a Master of Science in Information Systems student at Northeastern University, Boston.
 I am graduating in December 2024.
+I am open to full-time roles anywhere in the United States starting from January 2025.

+## Visa Status

 Visa Status: I am on F-1 Visa.
 I can work on my current visa for 3 years (1 + 2 yrs STEM OPT).
 After that I'll need sponsorship to work in the United States.